-7 Goal Name Neighborhood Improvements Activities Descriptionthat it is.
-By continually investing in neighborhoods, Salem strives to be the best place FY19, the City will continue the investment in eligible neighborhoods through public in (i.e. street paving, new sidewalks, curbcuts/crosswalks, traffic/pedestrian improveme Residents depend on neighborhood infrastructure and public facility improvements to make the city the livable community that it is.
+7 Goal Name Neighborhood Improvements Activities Description that it is.
+By continually investing in neight FY19, the City will continue the investment (i.e. street paving, new sidewalks, curbout Residents depend on neighborhood infrastructure and public facility improvements to make the city the livable community that it is.
 By continually investing in neighborhoods, Salem strives to be the best place it can be for people to live and work.
 In FY19, the City will continue the investment in eligible neighborhoods through public infrastructure and traffic improvements (i.e. street paving, new sidewalks, curbcuts/crosswalks, traffic/pedestrian improvements and the removal of architectural barriers), public art and through neighborhood improvement initiatives (e.g., parks/playgrounds, lighting, trash receptacles, tree planting, signage and bike paths).
 The City will continue to invest in efforts that strengthen its public facilities, including improvements to fire stations.
 Salem's goal to have a new senior center will be realized in the Fall of 2018.
-8 Goal Name Downtown Improvements Goal Description Healthy vibrant downtown and neighborhood commercial districts are essential to Salem's overall economic health.
+8 8 Goal Name Downtown Improvements Goal Description Healthy vibrant downtown and neighborhood commercial districts are essential to Salem's overall economic health.
 Salem will continue to work toward the implementation of the Salem Downtown Renewal Plan, including historic preservation, public art and other improvements that help discourage neglect and disinvestment and eliminate slums/blight.